covjson/specification/profiles.md

 ### 2.6.
 Section

 - A Section domain must have the axes `"composite"` and `"z"`.
-- The axis `"composite"` must have the composite type `"Simple"` and the components `"t","x","y"`.
+- The axis `"composite"` must have the composite type `"Vector"` and the components `"t","x","y"`.
-- The coordinate ordering of the axis `"composite"` must follow the ordering of its `"t"` component.
+- The value ordering of the axis `"composite"` must follow the ordering of its `"t"` component as defined in the corresponding reference system.
 - The axis order must be `"z","composite"`.

 Example: